sebastianbergmann/php-timer/README.md

 ### Composer

 To add this package as a local, per-project dependency to your project, simply add a dependency on `phpunit/php-timer` to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on PHP_Timer 1.1:
+Here is a minimal example of a `composer.json` file that just defines a dependency on PHP_Timer:

     {
         "require": {
-            "phpunit/php-timer": "1.1.*"
+            "phpunit/php-timer": "*"
         }
     }